 Rubber Band (single version)/The London Boys/The Laughing Gnome/The Gospel According To Tony Day/Uncle Arthur/Sell Me A Coat/Rubber Band/Love You Till Tuesday/There Is A Happy Land/We Are Hungry Men/When I Live My Dream/Little Bombardier/Silly Boy Blue/Come And Buy My Toys/Join The Gang/She's Got Medals/Maid Of Bond Street/Please Mr. Gravedigger/Love You Till Tuesday (single version)/Did You Ever Have A Dream/Karma Man/Let Me Sleep Beside You/In The Heat Of The Morning/Ching-A-Ling/Sell Me A Coat/When I Live My Dream/Space Oddity.

-An interesting effort to present the 1966-1968 catalogue in chronological order, but unfortunately the edited versions of 'Ching-A-Ling' and 'Space Oddity' have been used.
-This compilation was more or less made redundant by the last entry...
+An interesting effort to present the 1966-69 catalogue in chronological order, but unfortunately the edited versions of 'Ching-A-Ling' and 'Space Oddity' were used again.
+This compilation was more or less made redundant by the next entry...